Midden

 A midden (Note: Also known as a kitchen midden or shell heap.) is an old dump for domestic waste.
-It may consist of animal bones, human excrement, botanical material, mollusc shells, potsherds, lithics (especially debitage), and other artifacts and ecofacts associated with past human occupation.
+It may consist of animal bones, human excrement, botanical material, mollusc shells, potsherds, lithics (especially debitage), and other artifacts and biofacts associated with past human occupation.

-These features provide a useful resource for archaeologists who wish to study the diets and habits of past societies.
+These features provide a useful resource for archaeologists to study the diets and habits of past societies.
 Middens with damp, anaerobic conditions can even preserve organic remains in deposits as the debris of daily life are tossed on the pile.
 Each individual toss will contribute a different mix of materials depending upon the activity associated with that particular toss.
-During the course of deposition sedimentary material is deposited as well.
+During the course of deposition, sediment is deposited as well.
 Different mechanisms, from wind and water to animal digs, create a matrix which can also be analysed to provide seasonal and climatic information.
 In some middens individual dumps of material can be discerned and analysed.